COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

 ## Current status

 Currently, our game only has one level.
 In addition to that, our game contains a timing system, score system and ranking system.
-The timing system contributesto the score system while the ranking system depends on the score system.
+The timing system contributes to the score system while the ranking system depends on the score system.

 <a id='future-plan'></a>